Explore Manitoba's North

 Frequently Asked Questions (FAQ)

-What are the best things to do in Northern Manitoba in winter?
+What are the best things to do in Northern Manitoba in summer?

-In winter (December–March), Northern Manitoba offers activities such as snowshoeing and winter hiking at Pisew Falls Provincial Park, cross-country skiing and snowmobiling in Grass River Provincial Park, and ice fishing on Lake Athapapuskow, Neso Lake, Snow Lake and more.
-Thompson, The Pas and Flin Flon serve as hubs for winter festivals like Northern Manitoba Trapper’s Festival (February) and visits to sites such as the Sam Waller Museum and Heritage North Museum.
-Farther north, Churchill is a top destination for February-March northern lights viewing.
+In summer (June to September), Northern Manitoba offers activities such as hiking at Pisew Falls Provincial Park, paddling in Grass River Provincial Park, swimming in Clearwater Lake and fishing on Lake Athapapuskow, Neso Lake, Snow Lake and more.
+Thompson, The Pas and Flin Flon serve as hubs for summer festivals like the Blueberry Jam Festival (August) and visits to sites such as the Sam Waller Museum and Heritage North Museum.
+Farther north, Churchill is a top destination for beluga whale watching and birding.

 How do I get to Northern Manitoba from Winnipeg?